 You’ll next choose the make and model of your display.

 Once the ambient light reading has been taken, it gives you the results.
-If your workspace is too bright, it recommend a darker environment to better control the display.
+If your workspace is too bright, it recommends a darker environment to better control the display.

 Next, you get to actually measuring the screen.
 You place the sensor on the monitor.
 Laying the cable over the top of the screen should be enough to hold it in place.
 If you have your display tilted down, you might want to tilt it back a bit to have gravity hold the sensor against the screen.

-After some preliminary tests, it’ll ask you to set your display’s brightness controls until they’re in the sweetspot.
-Some displays offer more controls than others, like contrast, hue, etc. Basically, you want to reset all of those on the monitor itself so that you’re starting with blank slate and letting the profiling software handle the heavy lifting.
+After some preliminary tests, it’ll ask you to set your display’s brightness controls until they’re in the sweet spot.
+Some displays offer more controls than others, like contrast, hue, etc. Basically, you want to reset all of those on the monitor itself so that you’re starting with a blank slate and letting the profiling software handle the heavy lifting.